verrazzano/verrazzano/examples/multicluster/change-placement/README.md

 ## Edit the placement of the application

 Edit the placement of each of the application resources by changing the cluster name under `spec.placement.clusters` from `managed1` to `local` (the default name of the admin cluster).
+Use the following commands to apply the changes.

     ```
-    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl edit MultiClusterComponent hello-helidon-component -n hello-helidon
+    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl apply -f mc-hello-helidon-comp.yaml
-    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl edit MultiClusterApplicationConfiguration hello-helidon-appconf -n hello-helidon
+    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl apply -f mc-hello-helidon-app.yaml
     ```

 ## Verify the change in placement

 Wait a few minutes for the change in placement to take effect on each cluster.